Arbint/UIWPerforce/Documentation/Admin.md

 * You can also edit or delete a depot by right clicking on any of the depot in the depots list and pick the corresponding command in the context menu.

 ## Configuring New Server on Linux
-If need to configure new server here is a [guide](ServerConfiguration.md).
+If need to configure new server or launch the server from a backup here is a [guide](ServerConfiguration.md).

 ## Backup Recovery
 Here are some info about the backup and recovery process: